Space Ranger1.3 (latest), printed on 08/04/2021

 Run spaceranger mkfastq on the Illumina BCL output folder to generate FASTQ files.

 Run spaceranger count on each Capture Area that was demultiplexed by spaceranger mkfastq.
+For Targeted Gene Expression libraries, see Targeted Gene Expression Analysis for instructions on how to provide the target gene panel information.

 For the following example, assume that the Illumina BCL output is in a folder